Skip to content

 Loan Programs Offered

-- Refinance loans: Rate and term, cash out, streamline
+• Refinance loans: Rate and term, cash out, streamline (maybe)

-Zillow Home Loans offers a wide range of loan options to satisfy most home buyers and existing homeowners.
+Zillow Home Loans offers a limited range of loan options to satisfy most home buyers and existing homeowners.

-This includes both purchase loans and refinance loans, including rate and term refis, cash out refis, and streamline refis.
+This includes both purchase loans and possibly refinance loans as well, including rate and term refis, cash out refis, and streamline refis.

 They offer both FHA loans and VA loans, but not offer USDA loans at this time.